-4.1.13 If alterations are made to the data analysis parameters that impact sizing, peak height, or peak detection (e.g., smoothing, peak half-widths, sizing algorithm selection), the validation data should be re-analyzed with any software that is used for data analysis.

-4.1.14 Outliers or discrepancies identified during data analysis should be further evaluated.
+- 4.1.13 If alterations are made to the data analysis parameters that impact sizing, peak height, or peak detection (e.g., smoothing, peak half-widths, sizing algorithm selection), the validation data should be re-analyzed with any software that is used for data analysis. - 4.1.14 Outliers or discrepancies identified during data analysis should be further evaluated.
 Potential explanations for the discrepancies should be provided and where possible, additional data and research studies supporting the explanations documented.
-These results may dictate the need for additional testing and/or modifications to the procedures used and protocols being useddeveloped.
+These results may dictate the need for additional testing and/or modifications to the procedures and protocols under development.